BNAS:An Efficient Neural Architecture Search Approach Using Broad Scalable Architecture: Experiments and Analysis

 \subsubsection{Performance}

 For the experiments on CIFAR-10, we use three groups of learned architecture to construct a family of broad architecture where three models with different parameters (about 0.5, 1.1 and 4 millions) are built based on the learned architecture of each group.
-In the first and second block of TABLE \ref{cifar10}, DPP-Net \cite{dong2018dpp} and LEMONADE \cite{elsken2018efficient} are chosen as the comparative NAS approaches.
-It is obvious that BNAS and its two variants all can deliver small-sized broad scalable architectures with the best accuracy for small-scale image classification task.
-In particular, for the models with 0.5 million parameters, BNAS-CCE exceeds those comparative NAS methods 1.04\% which is a great promotion.
-In the third block of TABLE \ref{cifar10}, a large-sized model is constructed and several state-of-the-art NAS approaches (e.g., AmoebaNet \cite{real2018regularized}, NASNet \cite{zoph2018learning}, DARTS \cite{liu2018darts}, ENAS \cite{pham2018efficient}, P-DARTS \cite{chen2019progressive} and PC-DARTS \cite{xu2019pc}) are chosen for comparing with the proposed BNAS and its two variants.
+For small (0.5 million parameters) and medium-sized models (1.1 millions parameters), LEMONADE \cite{elsken2018efficient} and DPP-Net \cite{dong2018dpp} are chosen as the comparative NAS approaches.
+It is obvious that BNAS and its two variants all can deliver small and medium-sized broad scalable architectures with the best accuracy for small-scale image classification task.
+In particular, for the models with 0.5 million parameters shown in TABLE \ref{cifar10_s}, BNAS-CCE exceeds those comparative NAS methods 1.04\% which is a great promotion.
+In TABLE \ref{cifar10_l}, three large-sized models are constructed, and several state-of-the-art NAS approaches (e.g., AmoebaNet \cite{real2018regularized}, NASNet \cite{zoph2018learning}, DARTS \cite{liu2018darts}, ENAS \cite{pham2018efficient}, P-DARTS \cite{chen2019progressive} and PC-DARTS \cite{xu2019pc}) are chosen for comparing with the proposed BNAS and its two variants.
 Apparently, all proposed approaches achieve competitive results.
 Moreover, BNAS-CCE also delivers best performance among three proposed NAS approaches that is 2.88\% test error (exceeds ENAS) with 4.8 millions parameters.

 Furthermore, two aspects (accuracy and parameter) are compared for the experiment on ImageNet.
 Here, we only transfer the architecture learned by BNAS-CCLE for ImageNet.
 Moreover, we not only choose the NAS approaches (second block of TABLE \ref{imagenet}) but also manual design models (first block of TABLE \ref{imagenet}) as the comparative methods.
 From the point of view of accuracy, BNAS-CCLE achieves 25.7\% top-1 test error which is a competitive result compared with state-of-the-art model designed by P-DARTS \cite{chen2019progressive}.
 The transferability of learned architecture and the powerful multi-scale features extraction capacity of the proposed broad scalable architecture for large scale image classification task can be proven.
 For the perspective with respect to parameter, BNAS-CCLE obtains the above competitive accuracy with 3.9 millions parameters which is state-of-the-art for NAS approaches.
 Here, the multi-scale features extracted by broad scalable architecture are fused to yield more reasonable and comprehensive representations for image classification so that BNAS-CCLE can make more exact decisions for image classification problem with few parameters.